 A squealing dishwasher is not only annoying — it indicates that something might be malfunctioning within the motor or the pump.
 In some cases, the squealing will stop after a cycle or two, but squeals that are continuous or that persistently come and go should be addressed.
 To determine where the noise is originating from, you'll have to inspect the motor, pump and inlet valve.

-Motor and Pump
+Inspect the Motor and Pump

 Inspect the motor and pump housing, which is located on the bottom of the dishwasher.
 Use a flashlight to see all parts clearly.